Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: Quantum phase-space portrait of a BH

-Despite the fact that equation \eqref{phase-space trajectories} is valid for the interior of the black hole, we can get valuable insight from the phase-space portrait from a qualitative analysis of the model.
-For example, taking $r_S = 2$ (or, equivalently, $M=1$) and considering the positive, discrete energy spectrum obtained in Section \ref{Interior_BH}, we find different configurations for the phase-space of the system (Figures \ref{E_1,E_2} and \ref{E_3,E_4}).
+We can get valuable insight from the phase-space portrait in a qualitative analysis of the model.
+For the interior region, that is, $\sigma=-1$, we have obtained a discrete energy spectrum in Section \ref{Interior_BH}, and thus there are different configurations for the phase-space of the system.
+As explained in Section \ref{Hamilt_descrip}, the coordinate $\beta$ is related to the volume of the ERB in this system.
+Then, if $\beta = 0$, no wormhole is formed, and the black hole has a singularity in its interior.

-The last configuration remains for greater energy levels, with eventual adjustments to the graphic's curvature.
-It is the same behavior of the Schwarzschild classical model's phase-space \cite{Robertson.1968, Frolov.2011}, with the momentum rapidly increasing near the singularity.
+Since we are concerned with the interior region, we have $\sigma =-1$.
+Then, for each energy level $n$, equation \eqref{semi-clas_eq} becomes,

+where $K_{n} = \frac{6}{5} E_{n} - \frac{47}{40}$.
+Let us start our analysis with the configurations for greater energy levels.
+For $n > 3$, $K_{n}>0$ and the solution behaves as the classical Schwarzschild model's phase-space \cite{Robertson.1968, Frolov.2011}, with eventual adjustments to the graphic's curvature (Figure \ref{n>3}).
 At least for higher energy levels, the singularity at the $r=0$ remains, and quantum effects do not seem relevant.

-However, in the lower-energy states, the phase space splits into two disjoint regions.
-Disjoint regions of the phase space have appeared in non-locally corrected gravity of cosmological models for dark energy \cite{Jhingan.2008}.
-This disruption in the momentum's continuity indicates a transition between different environments, suggesting stages of collapse in which the singularity has not yet been formed.

-Naturally, this speculative analysis is incomplete, to say the least, but it gives us a good indicative of what kind of information the quantization of a black-hole gravity provides.
-This method is particularly useful to study micro and primordial black holes, or any BH in late stages of evaporation, since they are in a scale where quantum effects are supposed to be relevant.
-This initial research opens several possibilities for further investigation.
+The situation changes for lower levels of energy.
+The lower energy states of a black hole system might represent the late stages of evaporation after the black hole has radiated most of its energy away.
+For $n=0,1,2,3$, we have $K_{n}<0$.
+Since we have a sum of square roots on the left side of equation \eqref{semi-clas_eq_En}, we must assume that $\beta$ is imaginary.
+Despite this, the volume $\mathcal{V} \sim \beta^{4}$ remains real and positive.
+Thus, it configures a physical situation.

+We will interpret this situation later.
+For now, let us understand the behavior of the phase-space portrait for this case.
+For $\beta \in \mathbb{C}$, we have $p_{\beta} \in \mathbb{C}$.
+In fact, from the classical definition of the momenta,